Skip to main content

 On the record

-Ended Nigeria's long-standing fuel subsidy program, removing government financial support for petroleum prices and transitioning the petroleum industry toward privatization.
+Ended the fuel subsidy for petroleum, removing government financial support for fuel prices and transitioning to market-based pricing.

 Governance & Reform